vookimedlo/alfred-ffprobe/README.md

    - You could do it for example by using [Homebrew][3] and installing [ffmpeg package.][4]
    - ````brew install ffmpeg````
 2) Install [alfred-ffprobe wokflow.][5]
-3) All further updates are handeled automatically.
+3) All further updates are handled automatically.

 ## Usage